1. Defining URL patterns in CSS

 -

-The result is true if the current other URL other of the document is non-null and match a URL pattern is non-null when given urlPattern as the navigation location URL pattern of <navigation-location> and input as other.
+The result is true if the current with URL other of the document is non-null and the <route-location> matches other.

 -

-The result is true if the current from URL from of the document is non-null and match a URL pattern is non-null when given urlPattern as the navigation location URL pattern of <navigation-location> and input as from.
+The result is true if the current from URL from of the document is non-null and the <route-location> matches from.

 -

-The result is true if the current to URL to of the document is non-null and match a URL pattern is non-null when given urlPattern as the navigation location URL pattern of <navigation-location> and input as to.
+The result is true if the current to URL to of the document is non-null and the <route-location> matches to.

 - <navigation-location-between-test>